Sometimes, keeping it simple is the most effective way to do something. The same thing can be said about our basement waterproofing system.

 People who are already having sensitivities and allergies will be even more susceptible to mold and have more severe symptoms of black mold exposure.
 If a person smells mold, it can directly impact the brain, so sinusitis caused by mold can even cause brain infections that are serious.

 If caught early, mold exposure can be treated effectively.
-For this, it is important to know what the symptoms of toxic black mold exposure are.
+For this, it is important to know what black mold exposure symptoms are.
 Knowing these and looking out for them can be potentially lifesaving.
 If identified, it would be best to see a physician immediately and get the environment cleaned to eliminate all toxic black mold.
-These symptoms are:
+These black mold exposure symptoms are:

 - Fits of sneezing